 The other important thing is that the community managers are often unable to resolve all the customer queries and orders in the short term or even on the same day.
 This prolongs the process of product ordering and delivery.
 On the other side, chatbots can do it automatically, while simultaneously working with a large number of customers.
 Its programmed ‘’nature’’ to chat, can reduce the workload for employees when maintaining communication with customers.

 How much time is required for chatbot maintenance and control?

 AI Chatbots are a whole different game.
 They demand far more research, management, and control.
-The best-known example of (AI) chatbot is Mitsuku, also known as Pandorabots on the Skype and Kik messenger.
-Mitsuku “most human-like chatbot” is an 18-year-old chatbot which is under development for more than 12 years.
-She is conversing with approximately 250,000 people on daily basis and her code is so complex that she even defeated Apple’s (AI) Siri in a ‘’chatbot smackdown’’.
+The best-known example of (AI) chatbot is Mitsuku, also known as Pandorabots on Skype and Kik Messenger.
+Mitsuku’s “most human-like chatbot” is an 18-year-old chatbot that is under development for more than 12 years.
+She is conversing with approximately 250,000 people on a daily basis and her code is so complex that she even defeated Apple’s (AI) Siri in a ‘’chatbot smackdown’’.

 The level of Mitsuku’s popularity is so high that she even serves as a companion rather than a mere virtual assistant.
-It may be difficult to grasp the sophistication and complexity of such chatbot but Mitsuku’s responses provide the best insight in that matter:
+It may be difficult to grasp the sophistication and complexity of such a chatbot but Mitsuku’s responses provide the best insight into that matter: